 I recently took a road trip through Northern Greece.
 Having traveled all over the Cyclades islands, the Ionian Islands, and Athens, I knew there was more to see.
-Specifically the Northern half of Greece is often times looked over in favor of its more popular and iconic islands like Mykonos and Santorini.
+Specifically while living in Athens as a digital nomad, I learned I had to spend more time in the north.
+The Northern half of Greece is often times looked over in favor of its more popular and iconic islands like Mykonos and Santorini.

 I spent ten days traveling the North of Greece, also known as the province of Macedonia.
 This of course, is not to be confused with the former Republic of Macedonia which recently changed their name to North Macedonia.
 There is a ton